fbgallet/roam-extension-stats/README.md

 Future developments:

-- dates format options
-- info on current page
+- tooltip for other elements like dates in the calendar ?
-- commands in the command palette and in SmartBlocks
+- info on referenes in the page and linked references ?
-- last blocks updated ? activity chart? ...
+- info on the frequency of changes ?

 ---